 Prof. Allison Hoffman’s forthcoming essay explains how medicalization of civil rights could disappoint

-In an essay forthcoming in the Stanford Law Review Online, University of Pennsylvania Carey Law School Professor of Law Allison Hoffman cautions that “medicalization may not cure all that ails civil rights litigation’s pains” and, in fact, there are several potential risks involved with “overinvesting in medical rights-seeking.”
+In an essay in the Stanford Law Review Online, University of Pennsylvania Carey Law School Professor of Law Allison Hoffman cautions that “medicalization may not cure all that ails civil rights litigation’s pains” and, in fact, there are several potential risks involved with “overinvesting in medical rights-seeking.”

 In “How Medicalization of Civil Rights Could Disappoint,” Hoffman responds to former Sharswood Fellow Craig Konnoth’s recent article, “Medicalization and the New Civil Rights,” which, Hoffman writes, “is a carefully crafted and thought-provoking description of the refashioning of civil rights claims into medical rights frameworks.”
 Hoffman writes that Konnoth’s proposal “threads together many intellectual traditions – from antidiscrimination law to disability law to health law – to illustrate the pervasiveness of the phenomenon that he describes and why it might be productive as a tool to advance civil rights.”